OppressionBreedsResistance/how2hax/h2h-ansible/roles/domain/README.md

 ## VULN No. 1
 ## DC SYNC RIGHT FOR ACESSIBLE USER

 DCSync is an attack that leverages "Replicating Directory Changes" rights.
-Such right allows user to retrieve sensitive data (passwords) via domain replication process.
+Such rights allow user to retrieve sensitive data (passwords) via domain replication process.
 User John Johnson has DCSync priviliges in how2hax.pl domain, despite not being a Domain Admin.

 ## VULN No. 2
-To do
+## DNS ADMIN ROLE RIGHT FOR NON-ADMIN USER
+Members of "dnsadmins" group are allowed to specify the DLL (named ServerlevelPluginDll) which is loaded by DNS service on startup.
+As DNS service is running with Local System privileges, "dnsadmins" group member is effectively able to execute commands as System (on DNS Server).
+DLL can be loaded locally as well as using UNC path.
+User Mary Miller is member of "dnsadmins" group.

 ## VULN No. 3
 To do